“How many sets of the bench press are optimal for chest development?”

 What causes muscles to grow?

-Muscle growth is the result of muscular hypertrohpy or hyperplasia.
-The former being an increase in muscle fiber size (volume), while the latter describes the increase in number of muscle fibers (and plays little to no role in actual muscle growth).
+Muscle growth is the result of muscular hypertrophy or hyperplasia.
+The former being an increase in muscle fiber size (volume), while the latter describes an increase in the number of muscle fibers (and plays little to no role in actual muscle growth).

 Mechanical tension+ muscle damage+ metabolic stress= muscular growth

-The mechanical tension produced by lifting progressively heavier weights (or performing progressive calisthenics) is the trigger for muscular adaptation.“In addition to activation of mTOR, mechano-overload triggers genes encoding growth factors and mygonic reugulatory factors (MRFs), which turn on satellite cells to commit and differentiate into new muscle cells.”
+The mechanical tension produced by lifting progressively heavier weights (or performing progressive calisthenics) is the trigger for muscular adaptation.“In addition to activation of mTOR, mechano-overload triggers genes encoding growth factors and myogenic regulatory factors (MRFs), which turn on satellite cells to commit and differentiate into new muscle cells.”
 (Hofmekler, 2011)